JayCh1/HDWI_2024/README.md

 Each directory tree contains shell (bash) scripts, python code, fortran code (and executables), and NCAR Command Language (ncl) scripts that combine to produce and archive HDWI datafiles and images for the alaska/conus domain.
-The scripts/code called by each shell script are included in the subdirectories where each script resides, with a from_<shell_script_name> naming convention.
+The scripts/code called by each shell script are included in the subdirectories where each script resides, with a from_<shell_script_name> naming convention. of the
 On our stand-alone server, the alaska and conus scripts are called at different times and run to completion independently of each other.
 The two runs are quite close to identical, with only a few differences related to data times and how precisely the analyses are presented on the web page (link above).